mothur/mothur.github.io/_wiki/mothur_v.1.11.0.md

 fixed.
 Regardless, you should probably take a look at the last several release notes to see how far we have come in the last few months.

-Finally, we are trying to gauge people\'s interest in attending a workshop on August 23-25 at a hotel near the Detroit airport (DTW).
+Finally, we are trying to gauge people's interest in attending a workshop on August 23-25 at a hotel near the Detroit airport (DTW).
 Feel free to email us (mothur.bugs\@gmail.com) if you are interested or have any questions.